 2. Auto Dosing System (Clear Water)

 The pouches for this system will last 30 days on average depending on the size of pond and amount of dosing.
 Set your system on the appropriate gallons for the size of your pond.
 If you are not experiencing the water quality that you desire, you can hit the "x2" button to increase the dosage for a short period of time.
 There are 4 types of pouches available: Maintain - Clean - Clear - Protect.
-We recommend that you alternate between Maintain, Clean, and Clear throughout the season (April-November) and then use Maintain during the winter (December-March), unless you shut your pond completely down in the winter, then you should remove the pouch and turn off the system.
+We recommend that you alternate between Maintain, Clean, and Clear throughout the season (April-October) and discontinue use of the Auto Doser during the winter season due to freezing temperatures.
+You should remove the pouch and turn off the system during the winter months.
 The "Protect" pouch is mainly for the first month following a spring pond cleanout.
 It contains a special stress coat product to protect the fish just after coming out of their winter hibernation and the fresh water change.

 3. Ion Gen Water Clarifier (String Algae)

 The Ion Gen should initially be set on 5 or 6 for the first two weeks.
 Then reduce the setting to 1 or 2.
 If you start to see the growth of string algae (long strands of green hanging on rocks and plants), then bump the setting back up to 5 or 6 until the algae disappears.
 The algae may turn brown (indicating it is dead).
 Return the Ion Gen to the 1 or 2 setting.
 Keeping the Ion Gen on a high setting continuously can be harmful to the fish.
 Use the copper test kit that came with the system to ensure the copper stays at a safe level.
 Test monthly.
 If you are unable to get the numbers on the panel to "bump" up, then add some pond salt to your water in front of the skimmer.
 Do not add more pond salt than recommended.
 This should change the chemical composition of your water and allow the Ion Gen to work again.